Queue-it standard subscription terms and conditions

 Transfer costs must be split between the Customer and Queue-it.

 Queue-it aims to provide the highest possible degree of operating stability, but is not responsible for any breakdown caused by factors beyond its control.
 Such breakdown includes but is not limited to power failures, errors occurring in modem equipment, ADSL connections, telecommunications connections or the like.
 In all events, Queue-it aims to re-establish normal operations as quickly as possible.

 7. Maintenance of the System

-Parts of the ”Known user” code for use on the Customer’s system(s) are licenced under GNU GPLv3.
+Parts of the ”Known User” code for use on the Customer’s system(s) are licensed under GNU GPLv3.

 9. Liability of Queue-it